galtproject/galtproject-docs/en/Whitepaper.md

 The are several solutions to avoid this attack:
 - arbitrators should be public persons;
 - an ammount of GALT, which can be written of from contract should be limited for particular period of time.
-- summ of all Arbitrators deposit should be more then that ammount;
+- sum of all Arbitrators deposit should be more then that amount;
 - there should be a fast mechanism for casting votes and reelection of Arbitrators.
 If part of Arbitrators will try to withdraw GALT from contract, this will be noticed by the community and all Arbitrators or a part of them will be reelected.
 The loses will be covered by dishonest Arbitrators deposits.